 “It’s a tool for us to deploy, call it 50 airplanes, where we can ensure incremental growth,” Chief Executive Officer Calin Rovinescu told analysts on the earnings conference call.
 “Is it ultra-low-cost a la some of the other low-costs elsewhere in the world?
 That is not necessarily achievable within the context of our unionized environment.”

 Air Canada will start its leisure unit with service to holiday destinations in Europe and the Caribbean in July 2013 using four aircraft, which may eventually grow to 20 Boeing Co.
-(BA) 767s and 30 Airbus SAS A319s, Rovinescu said.
+(BA:US) 767s and 30 Airbus SAS A319s, Rovinescu said.

 “Air Canada can now push less economical aircraft onto its leisure carrier which will likely have a much better cost structure in place,” Walter Spracklin, a transportation analyst at RBC Capital Markets in Toronto, said today in a note to clients.
 He rates the Class B shares outperform.